dobots/website/README.md

 	~~~
 	{: .language-ruby}

-The other syntax options you can probably find in no time searching online or checking other posts.
+Other syntax options you can probably find in no time searching online or checking other posts.

 ## Admin